QuantEcon/python_lecture_sandpit/source/rst/tax_smoothing_2.rst

 1. Use ``LQ_markov_mapping`` to map
    :math:`U_{g,t}, A_{22,t}, C_{2,t}, p_{t,t+1}, p_{t,t+2}` into the
-   :math:`A, B, C, R, Q, W` matrices for each of the :math:`n` Markov states
+   :math:`A, B, C, R, Q, W` matrices for each of the :math:`n` Markov states.

-2. Use the ``LQMarkov`` class to solve the resulting n-state Markov jump LQ problem
+2. Use the ``LQMarkov`` class to solve the resulting n-state Markov jump LQ problem.

 Example Showing the Importance of the Penalty on Different Issuance Across Maturities
 -------------------------------------------------------------------------------------